 - The last guy who’s able to maintain the extensive COBOL code we used to create our highly customized Cyborg/Genesys/Tesseract/Integral/MSA/[put your favorite truly over-the-hill essentially payroll but now doing everything imaginable application brand here, and with full knowledge on my part that all of these brands are getting some level of quite sincere regulatory support and other updates from their current owners] has gone out on emergency long term disability, and we never did get him to document that code.
 Help!

 All laughs aside, these are really tough questions, all of them.
-And you know that I’ve got a bunch more, along with my thoughts on how to answer them, across my blog.
+And you know that I’ve addressed a lot more, along with my thoughts on how to answer them, across my blog.
 When you put these questions into the context of a specific organization, of your organization, answering them is worthy of your best efforts.
-So “Follow the Yellow Brick Road” then delve into the details to develope their own answers.
-If you are facing any of these questions, please do your homework and don’t be flimflammed.
-I’ll look forward to adding your questions to my collection above, so do send them to me.
+So “Follow the Yellow Brick Road” then delve into the details to develop your own answers.
+If you are facing any of these questions, please do your homework (which I hope includes reading my entire blog 🙂 and don’t be flimflammed.
+And please do take full advantage of the terrific sessions at the #HRTechConf and #HRTechWorld conferences.
+I’ll be speaking at both conferences this year and will look forward to seeing you there.

-- exhibition hall booth visiting (I make a valiant effort each year to stop at everything single booth, but especially the US show (with no connection to the Amsterdam one) has gotten so large that many of these visits are flybys – no disrespect intended),
+- exhibition hall booth visiting (I make a valiant effort each year to stop at everything single booth, but now the two big HR tech shows have gotten so large that many of these visits are flybys at best with no disrespect intended),

 - session attending,

 - session delivery,